-Some agents and web sites will try to steer you into permanent insurance.
-They put up all kinds of false arguments like “permanent is like owning; term is like renting.”
+Some agents and websites will try to steer you into permanent insurance.
+They put up all kinds of false arguments like “Permanent is like owning.
+Term is like renting.”
 Just ignore them.
-For entertainment value or if you’d like immunize yourself from the false arguments, you can see how an insurance salesperson twisted the logic and how the members on the Bogleheads forum rebutted.
+For entertainment value or if you’d like to immunize yourself from the false arguments, you can see how an insurance salesperson twisted the logic and how the members on the Bogleheads forum rebutted.

-3. For how long?
-With Level Premium Term, you choose a number of years you’d like to have the premium fixed.
+With a Level Premium Term policy, you choose the number of years you’d like to have the premium fixed.
 The longer the period, the higher the premium because the higher cost of insurance for the later years has to be averaged out to the earlier years.

-With annually renewable term, you don’t have to pick a specific term up front.
-When you don’t need insurance any more, just stop paying.
+With an Annually Renewable Term policy, you don’t have to pick a specific term up front.
+When you don’t need insurance anymore, just stop paying.

 This will involve a bit of math.
 I will cover it in the next post.
 Stay tuned.